aafulei/cppp5e/07-classes/README.md

 **Answer:**

-If the constructor is declared `explicit`, then we forbid the implicit conversion from a `std::string` to a `Sales_data`.
+If the constructor is declared `explicit`, we prevent the implicit conversion from a `std::string` to a `Sales_data`.
 This is acceptable, because a temporary object with only an ISBN, but no quantity, is unlikely to be useful.

 Consider Case 1 where `data` is a `Sales_data` and `isbn` is a `std::string`.